Getting to Know Your Neighborhood: Coolidge Corner

 428 Harvard St.

-The Butcherie is famous for having one of the largest selections of kosher groceries in the Boston area, with a wide variety of deli meats, wines, snack foods imported from Israel, and traditional Jewish delicacies like noodle kugel, beef brisket, and knishes.
+The Butcherie is famous for having one of the largest selections of kosher groceries in the Boston area, with a wide variety of deli meats, wines and snack foods imported from Israel, and traditional Jewish delicacies like noodle kugel, beef brisket, and knishes.
 You’ll also find kosher wines, a bakery serving up challah, bourekas, and cookies, beautiful cuts of beef and poultry, and prepared savory foods for takeout.
 Closed Saturdays.

 Los Amigos Taqueria